 Welcome to An Introduction to Dog Training with Jeff Frawley!
 Jeff has been completely immersed in dog training and the dog sport community, as well as police service dog community since the day he was born.
 He has worked with some of the best dog trainers on the planet and has been training dogs since he could walk.
 Because of the experiences he has gathered along the way, he is in a unique position to translate some of the more complicated behavioral science based training concepts into a digestible amount of information that anyone can understand and implement.

 Once you understand the communication system, and more importantly your dog understands the system, we will move onto what we consider the most important behavior any dog can know: the recall.
 We will break down the training for a solid recall into a simple step-by-step process.
-By the end of this training video, your dog will come when called despite outside distractions.
+By the end of this course, your dog will come when called despite outside distractions.

 After our dogs understand the communication system and the recall, we will dive into training a few simple behaviors.
 In this course, we are going to train a sit, down, between the legs, and place or "go to bed".
 You will also learn how to add duration to these behaviors which will develop into a stay.
 By learning how to train these behaviors, you will have an understanding of how to train any basic behavior.